rackerlabs/design-system/_docs/style/text-conventions/general-guidelines.md

 parent: Text Conventions
 category: Style
 usage: |
-  These general writing guidelines includes rules for how to write instructions and descriptions that appear in a Control Panel.
-Consult these guidelines to write text that is clear, helpful, and grammatically correct.
+  These general writing guidelines include rules for how to write instructions and descriptions in a control panel that are clear, helpful, and grammatically correct.
 resource: false
 status: complete
-last-modified: 2018-06-01
+last-modified: 2018-06-21
 ---

 {% include toc.html %}